-Are US Firms and Markets Becoming More Short-Term Oriented?
-Evidence of shifting firm and investor time horizons, 1980-2013
+Are US Firms Becoming More Short-Term Oriented?
+Evidence of Shifting Firm Time Horizons from Market Discount Rates, 1980-2013

 63 Pages Posted: 13 Sep 2016 Last revised: 2 Aug 2023

-We provide evidence that investors in US public markets are increasingly discounting firms’ expected future cash flows over the period of 1980-2013.
-This trend is shown not only on average across firms, but also within those firms over time after alternative explanations are accounted for.
-To corroborate a link with time horizons, we estimate the relationship between market discounting and factors relevant to a firm's long-term strategy.
-We find that market discounting is correlated in expected ways with firm investments, ownership, management incentives, external pressures and its financial health - measures that have been shown to correlate with firm time horizons.
-This paper represents one of the first attempts to document firm-level evidence of shortening investor time horizons market-wide.
-These changing horizons bear important implications for firm time horizons and strategy.
+We provide evidence that investors in US public markets are increasingly discounting firms’ expected future cash flows during 1980-2013.
+This trend is shown not only on average across firms, but also within firms over time after alternative explanations are accounted for.
+To corroborate a link with firm time horizons, we estimate the relationship between market discounting and factors relevant to firm long-term strategy.
+We find that market discounting is correlated in expected ways with firm investments, ownership, management incentives, external pressures and its financial health - measures that have been argued to correlate with firm time horizons.
+This paper represents one of the first attempts to document market-wide evidence of shortening firm time horizons.
+These changing horizons bear important implications for firm strategy.

 Keywords: Short-Termism, Myopia, Institutional Investing, Financial Economics, CEO Compensation, Time Horizons